microsoft/genaiscript/docs/cli.md

 The token is read from the environment `GPTOOLS_TOKEN`, from `OPENAI_API_KEY/BASE` keys or or configured through the `keys` command (as a JSON payload).

+### --json

+Output the entire response as JSON to the stdout.

 ### --output <file>

 Saves the results in a JSON file, along with mardown files of the output and the trace.